OpenEvalProject/evals/manuscripts/elife-35696/v2/manuscript.md

 ![Figure 4.](https://cdn.elifesciences.org/articles/35696/elife-35696-fig4-v2.jpg)

-**Figure 4.:** σ) for relative cerebellum size and lateral-medial cerebellar reorganization (left panel), and medial and lateral cerebellar volume (right panel) as estimated by a standard Brownian motion model (2Revell, 2012).Rate ratios and P values are calculated using Q-mode rate analysis (Adams, 2014).
+**Figure 4.:** Rate ratios and P values are calculated using Q-mode rate analysis (Adams, 2014).
 Reversible-jump (Venditti et al., 2011) and multiple variance (Smaers et al., 2016) Brownian motion models yield equivalent results.

 We also assessed potential grade shifts in the size of the medial cerebellum relative to the rest of the brain in order to ascertain whether the described convergent trend between apes, toothed whales and pinnipeds may be confounded by different patterns of evolution in the medial cerebellum (e.g. the medial may be exceptionally small in some clades but not others, confounding the lateral to medial comparison).
 Results indicate that apes, toothed whales and pinnipeds are not significantly different in relative medial cerebellum size (apes versus toothed whales and pinnipeds: F = 1.06, p=0.31; toothed whales versus apes and pinnipeds: F = 1.11, p=0.30; pinnipeds versus apes and toothed whales: F = 0.07, p=0.79).
 Furthermore, analysis of lateral cerebellum size versus rest of brain size yields similar results as the lateral to medial comparison in that apes, toothed whales and pinnipeds are not significantly different from each other, but are different from other mammals (apes versus toothed whales and pinnipeds: F < 0.01, p=0.96; toothed whales versus apes and pinnipeds: F = 1.13, p=0.29; pinnipeds versus apes and toothed whales: F = 0.56, p=0.45; apes, toothed whales and pinnipeds versus others (holding constant artiodactyls and feliforms): F = 5.06, p=0.01).
 These results confirm that the convergent lateral to medial reorganization among these clades is not due to a differential effect on medial and/or lateral cerebellum size, but rather, that it is due to a similarly convergent pattern of lateral to medial reorganization.